 Updating data systems: Once the opt-out preference signal has been verified, we will update our data systems to reflect the consumer's preferences.
 This may involve adding your name and contact information to a "do not contact" list or other database or marking your existing record in a customer relationship management (CRM) system as opted-out.

-Communicating changes to relevant parties: If your opt-out preference signal affects other parties who have access to your personal information, such as service providers or partners, we will communicate the changes to those parties and ensure that they also update their data systems accordingly.
+Communicating changes to relevant parties: If your opt-out preference signal affects other parties who have access to your personal information, such as third-party service providers or partners, we will communicate the changes to those parties and ensure that they also update their data systems accordingly.

 Compliance monitoring: We will monitor our data systems and processes to ensure ongoing compliance with your opt-out preference signal.
 This may involve periodically reviewing our data systems to ensure that your preferences are being respected and taking corrective action if necessary.